 For the years 2019 to 2023, Hamburg Commercial Bank AG concluded a Fulfilment and Contribution Agreement with its shareholders.
 Under this agreement, the shareholders have undertaken to assume the Bank's obligation to the beneficiaries to transfer the shares under the share bonus for the above-stated years, free of debt and without consideration.
 In financial year 2024, a total of 385,509 shares (previous year: 360,049 shares) were transferred to eligible persons under the share bonus programme.
-Until 31 December 2023, a total of 1,349,518 shares have been transferred under the share bonus programme (until 31 December 2023: 964,009 shares).
+Until 31 December 2024, a total of 1,349,518 shares have been transferred under the share bonus programme (until 31 December 2023: 964,009 shares).

-The share bonus is a share-based payment settled in equity instruments and is accounted for in accordance with IFRS 2.
-The performance-related variable remuneration under the share bonus represents a service received that is recognised as personnel expense in the income statement.
-The consideration for the service received is recognised in equity.
-At Hamburg Commercial Bank AG, the consideration is recognised in the Capital reserve item.
+The share bonus represents a share-based payment settled in equity instruments and is accounted for in accordance with IFRS 2.
+In accordance with IFRS 2, the performance-related variable remuneration under the share bonus represents a service received that is recognised as personnel expense in the consolidated statement of income.
+Pursuant to IFRS 2.7, the consideration for the service received is recognised in equity.
+At Hamburg Commercial Bank, the consideration is recognised in the Capital reserve item.

-As at 31 December 2024, the Capital reserve includes an amount of $\leqslant$ 23 million for share-based remuneration (increase of $\leqslant$ 3 million in 2024).
-This includes an amount of $\leqslant$ 12 million attributable to shares already transferred by the shareholders.
+As at 31 December 2024, the Capital reserve includes an amount of \leqslant 23 million for share-based remuneration (increase of \leqslant 3 million in 2024).
+This includes an amount of \leqslant 12 million attributable to shares already transferred by the shareholders.